 You may have expected this one!
 Humping or masturbating is often a sexual behavior.
 Now here’s something that you may not have expected: Sexually motivated humping isn’t only an intact (non-neutered) male thing.
 Neutered males can also experience such sexual arousal and can actually display erections and ejaculate just like intact males.
 Additionally, intact and altered females also exhibit sexually motivated humping.

-“Sexually motivated mounting and masturbation are often accompanied by ‘flirtatious’ body language and courtship behavior (tail up, ears rotated backward, licking, pawing, play bows, etc.).”
+According to the ASPCA: “Sexually motivated mounting and masturbation are often accompanied by ‘flirtatious’ body language and courtship behavior (tail up, ears rotated backward, licking, pawing, play bows, etc.).”

 Dominance